 Warning!
-The instructions below assume that you have basic skills to manipulate hard disk drives.
+The instructions below assume that you have basic skills of manipulating hard drives.
 Any physical damages to hard drives may cause permanent data loss.
-If you are not completely sure you can work with hardware, please, turn to professional data recovery services.
+If you are not completely sure about working with hardware, please, turn to professional data recovery services.

 Attention!
 This article contains details about NAS state after its resetting to factory defaults.
 Please read the article carefully for information about data recovery from a failed device after resetting.